Thanksgiving is a favorite holiday of mine, because it’s a time to slow down to celebrate gratitude in togetherness with family and friends.

-Looking back four Thanksgivings ago, I was thrilled to share the first holiday with my then partner, so I decided I would cook everything from brining the turkey 48 hours ahead of time, having more sides than necessary including cranberry sauce, homemade gravy, sweet potato mash, macaroni and cheese, garlic sautéed mushrooms, stuffing, and roasted broccoli sprinkled with Gruyere flakes.
+Looking back four Thanksgivings ago, I was thrilled to share the first holiday with my then partner.
+In an effort to celebrate this special occasion, I decided I would cook everything from brining the turkey 48 hours ahead of time, having more sides than necessary including cranberry sauce, homemade gravy, sweet potato mash, macaroni and cheese, garlic sautéed mushrooms, stuffing, and roasted broccoli sprinkled with Gruyere flakes.

 I didn’t know it at the time, but it would be the last Thanksgiving I would spend with him, and I haven’t cooked a Thanksgiving dinner since then.

-Just three months later, and four days after Valentine’s Day 2015, he decided to end his life.
+Just three months later, and a few days after Valentine’s Day 2015, he decided to end his life.

-Upon hearing the news, a dear coworker was deeply affected, and five days later, he ended his own life.
+Upon hearing the news, a dear coworker was deeply affected, and five days later, he decided to end his own life.

-While there were many factors that contributed to both my partner, and coworker taking their own lives, the ones closest to them knew that burnout was a contributing factor in their decision making process to end their lives.
+While there were many factors that contributed to both my partner, and coworker taking their own lives, the ones closest to them knew that burnout was a contributing factor in their decision making process.

 Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It occurs when an individual feels overwhelmed, emotionally drained, and unable to meet constant demands of life.